 Miters and Bevels

 A radial arm saw can typically cut miters of up to sixty degrees to either the left or right, and bevels of up to ninety degrees, but typically only in one direction.
 While this allows a radial-arm saw to cut more complex compound angles than a compound-miter saw, it can also be a bit more challenging to get the angles just right.
-Be sure to always check to make sure the clamping levers on the saw are locked in place before beginning a cut.
+Always check to make sure the clamping levers on the saw are locked in place before beginning a cut.

-- When setting up your radial-arm saw, it is a good idea to install the entire unit with a slight backward slope.
+- When setting up your radial-arm saw, install the entire unit with a slight backward slope.
 In this way, the saw will be prevented from sliding toward the user under its own weight.

-- Always double-check to be sure that the hand holding the stock against the fence is clearly away from the path of the blade, not only when cross-cutting, but also when ripping.
+- Always double-check that the hand holding the stock against the fence is clearly away from the path of the blade, not only when cross-cutting, but also when ripping.
 Use feather boards and a push stick as necessary.